 Class B.1. is awarded to a B.Surv graduate from the University of Otago who has been awarded the degree with distinction or credit and who, on the recommendation of the S+SNZ Admissions Panel and in the opinion of the assessors, is deemed worthy of the award.

 Class B.2. is awarded to a student member or associate who has written a paper or thesis of sufficient merit on some aspect of surveying.
-Download the nomination form
+Enter your nomination here.

 PROFESSIONAL EXAM AWARDS

 Awarded annually to the highest placed candidate in the Cadastral Law examination conducted by the Survey and Spatial NZ.
 The award was established at the suggestion of the State Sector Group following its dissolution in January 1998 and is intended to acknowledge academic excellence.

 Recognises the best land development engineering candidate in the Professional Entrance Examinations.
 The award was established from a legacy from the estate of Henry Lewis Percy Dyett, Fellow of the New Zealand Institute of Surveyors and Member of the Survey Board for 23 years from 1942 - 1965.
 It is intended to encourage a greater interest and all-round knowledge of engineering and to encourage candidates to professionally present themselves and their project to the S+SNZ Admissions Panel.
 It is awarded annually, on the recommendation of the S+SNZ Admissions Panel, to the best overall Land Development Engineering candidate in the Professional Entrance Examinations.